splashbit-projects/brandedify/src/lib/policies/refund-policy.md

 ## Introduction

 1. At Brandedify, owned and operated by Brandora PTE.
-LTD, a company registered at 133 New Bridge Road, #08-01, Chinatown Point, Singapore 059413, with registration number 202449312C, and Veltrix Global LTD, registered at Silverstream House, Fitzroy Street, Fitzrovia, London, United Kingdom, W1T 6EB, with registration number 16114936, accessible at [https://brandedify.com](https://brandedify.com/), we deeply value your trust in our services.
+LTD, a company registered at 133 New Bridge Road, #08-01, Chinatown Point, Singapore 059413, with registration number 202449312C, accessible at [https://brandedify.com](https://brandedify.com/), we deeply value your trust in our services.
 While we are committed to delivering exceptional results, we adhere to a **no-refund policy** for all purchases on our website.
 Once a transaction is completed, it is considered final and non-refundable.

 ## Your Responsibility as a Client